A Theoretical Diagnosis on Light Speed Anisotropy from GRAAL Experiment

-Nowadays, Lorentz invariance violation has triggered more and more interests in physics (see, e.g., Refs.~\cite{Amelino06,Sidharth08,Xiao09,Shao10,Shao10b} and references therein).
-Our framework~\cite{Ma10} is a new fundamental theory of Lorentz invariance violation from basic principles instead of from phenomenological considerations.
-We proposed a general principle of physical independence of the mathematical background manifold, and based on such principle we revealed the replacements $\partial^{\alpha} \rightarrow M^{\alpha\beta}\partial_{\beta}$ and $D^{\alpha}\rightarrow M^{\alpha\beta}D_{\beta}$ for the ordinary partial $\partial_{\alpha}$ and the covariant derivative $D_{\alpha}$. $M^{\alpha\beta}$ is a local matrix called Background Matrix (BM) and can be divided into the sum of two matrices, i.e., $M^{\alpha \beta}=g^{\alpha \beta}+\Delta^{\alpha \beta}$, where $g^{\alpha\beta}$ is the metric of space-time and $\Delta^{\alpha \beta}$ is a new matrix which brings new terms violating Lorentz invariance in the standard model, therefore we denote the new framework as the Standard Model Supplement (SMS).
+Nowadays, Lorentz invariance violation has triggered more and more interests in physics (see, e.g., Refs.~\cite{Amelino06,Amelino08,Mattingly:2005re,Sidharth08,Xiao09,Xiao09b,Shao10,Shao10b,Shao10c} and references therein).
+Especially the variation of the light speed due to the effect of quantum space-time has received particular attentions together with phenomenological supports~\cite{AmelinoCamelia:1997gz,Gambini:1998it,AmelinoCamelia:2000mn,Myers:2003fd}.
+Our framework~\cite{Ma10,SMS3} is a new fundamental theory of Lorentz invariance violation from basic principles instead of from phenomenological considerations.
+We proposed a general principle of physical independence of the mathematical background manifold, i.e., the equations describing the laws of physics have the same form in all admissible mathematical manifolds.
+Based on such principle, we revealed the replacements $\partial^{\alpha} \rightarrow M^{\alpha\beta}\partial_{\beta}$ and $D^{\alpha}\rightarrow M^{\alpha\beta}D_{\beta}$ for the ordinary partial $\partial_{\alpha}$ and the covariant derivative $D_{\alpha}$. $M^{\alpha\beta}$ is a local matrix called Background Matrix (BM) and can be divided into the sum of two matrices, i.e., $M^{\alpha \beta}=g^{\alpha \beta}+\Delta^{\alpha \beta}$, where $g^{\alpha\beta}$ is the metric of space-time and $\Delta^{\alpha \beta}$ is a new matrix which brings new terms violating Lorentz invariance in the standard model, therefore we denote the new framework as the Standard Model Supplement (SMS).
 Then the Lagrangian for the free gauge particle photon reads

 Since $\Delta^{\alpha\beta}$ contains all the LV information for the space-time, we call it Lorentz invariance Violation Matrix (LVM).
 All the LV effects vanish when $\Delta^{\alpha \beta}=0$.
-More details of this new framework can be found in Ref.~\cite{Ma10}.
+More details of this new framework and its connection with available phenomenological constraints on LV effect of photons can be found in Refs.~\cite{Ma10,SMS3,photon2}.

 We thus get the modified Maxwell equation (or motion equation)

 where $\Pi^{\gamma\rho}$ is also the inverse of the photon propagator